dalaing/blog/content/community/index.md

 I've pencilled in a time that works for the largest number people, based on a survey that I sent out.
 If that time doesn't work for a big enough group of people, I'll put together a second session - let me know if that is you or it won't happen.

-## Gratitude journalling
+## Gratitude journaling

-There is some good looing evidence that maintaining a gratitude journal boosts happiness.
+There is some good looking evidence that maintaining a gratitude journal boosts happiness.
 That seems like a good thing, let's do that.

 We'd be filling out entries based on two prompts that would be the same every day: